MESH-Research/nlp-ml-repo/stage2/examine-output9.md

 | 7qcc7-zyr12 | eng       | anne_swartz_review_mickalene_thomas.pdf                    | NaN            |
 | 5x6pp-nde27 | heb       | megamot-4.pdf                                              | NaN            |

-This part confused me a bit: I found the articles on staging and am not sure why the pdf files can not be read by the function i wrote.
+I found the articles on staging and am not sure why the pdf files can not be read by the function i wrote.

 #### Task 2 Duplication
 There are duplicated files in the dataframe.
-What would be the best approach to deduplicate?
+Duplicated files should not affect our goals that much, hence I ignored here.

 #### Task 3 Check language accuracy
 This step is not necessary at this point.

-### Completed Tasks:
-- rerun the script;
-- add tuple for function 'extract-file'
-- test 'textract' lib and decided to not use
-- add things or notes about what other tools use: did not do because I ended up using my own approach
+### Extra things I should look into later:
 - Can't access more than 10k records using API.
 Error messages: 2024-03-21 05:52:26,524 - INFO - Completed page 100 HTTP error: 400 Client Error: BAD REQUEST for url: https://invenio-dev.hcommons-staging.org/api/records?size=100&page=101
 This has already been addressed and it's a hard limit Invenio set.
 I will ignore now.
+- 'investigation9.csv' contains 515 records that can not be processed with script 'apiinvenio-9th.py'.
+Details of 'investigation9.csv' will be written and provided.